Skip to Content

 For some people, the extra char adds a nice flavor but for others, there is that sweet spot between perfectly cooked flavorful garlic and overdone.

-This to say, taking the extra step of adding the fresh garlic when the vegetables have 10 or so minutes left in the oven is the sweet spot for that perfect garlic flavor.
+This to say, taking the extra step of adding the fresh garlic when the vegetables have 10 or so minutes left in the oven leaves us with the best result for that perfect garlic flavor.

 Which Vegetables To Use for Roasted Vegetables:

 Most hearty vegetables work well for roasting.
-Think: potatoes, summer squash, winter squash, onions, root vegetables (carrots, beets, parsnips, turnips, etc), broccoli, cauliflower, cabbage, brussels sprouts, peppers, bok choy, etc.
+For example, any kind of potatoes including red potatoes, yukon gold potatoes, or sweet potatoes, summer squash, winter squash, onions, root vegetables (carrots, beets, parsnips, turnips, etc.), broccoli, cauliflower, cabbage, brussel sprouts, bell peppers, bok choy, green beans, etc.

 Vegetables that require about the same amount of time for cooking are good to pair together.
 In this sense, roasting root vegetables, winter squash and/or potatoes together is always a great idea because they all require more time to bake than say zucchini and broccoli.

 Follow the recipe I laid out below for my method, or choose your vegetables based on your own preference.
-Just note that heartier vegetables like potatoes and winter squash will require about 5 to 10 minutes longer.
+Just note that heartier vegetables like potatoes, fall vegetables, and winter squash will require about 5 to 10 minutes longer.

 This recipe is good for 6 to 8 cups of chopped vegetables.
 If you scale that up or down, you’ll need to adjust the amount of oil, salt, and/or garlic you use.